Protea cynaroides: Ecology

-Along with birds, a host of insects are attracted to the flowerhead, such as bees, for example the Cape honeybee, and various beetle species such as rove beetles and the beetles of the huge family Scarabaeidae such as the protea beetle Trichostetha fascicularis and monkey beetles.
+Along with birds, a host of insects are attracted to the flowerhead, such as bees, for example the Cape honeybee, and various beetle species, such as rove beetles and the beetles of the huge family Scarabaeidae such as the protea beetle Trichostetha fascicularis and monkey beetles.

 Like many other Protea species, P. cynaroides is adapted to an environment in which bushfires are essential for reproduction and regeneration.
 Most Protea species can be placed in one of two broad groups according to their response to fire: reseeders are killed by fire, but fire also triggers the release of their canopy seed bank, thus promoting recruitment of the next generation; resprouters survive fire, resprouting from a lignotuber or, more rarely, epicormic buds protected by thick bark.
 P. cynaroides is a resprouter as it shoots up new stems from buds in its thick underground stem after a fire.

 Significance and uses

 The king protea is the national flower of South Africa and as such lends its name to the national cricket team, whose nickname is the Proteas.
 In the early 1990s, there was a political debate as to if and how the flower should be incorporated onto the national rugby team's shirts, replacing the springbok.

 The king protea is also the flagship of the Protea Atlas Project, run by the South African National Botanical Institute.

-The king protea has a long vase life in flower arrangements, and makes for an excellent dried flower.
+The flower has a long vase life in flower arrangements, and air dries well makes preserving the flower for decoration.
 It has several colour forms, and horticulturists have recognised 81 garden varieties, some of which have injudiciously been planted in its natural range.
 In some varieties the pink of the flower and red borders of leaves are replaced by a creamy yellow.